Pathoschild/smapi-mod-dump/source/To-Dew/README.md

 the mod attempts to make intelligent decisions about what to do.
 Look for messages in the SMAPI console log.
 This scenario is probably not well-tested and may contain bugs.

+# API for Mod Authors

+The [To-Dew API](ToDew/IToDewApi.cs) gives other mods the ability to provide items to display in the overlay.